 No exterior frame

-This pool may not last for more than one season.
+This pool might not last for more than one season.
 Fortunately, it comes with one repair patch, increasing its longevity.

 Best Inflatable: Summer Waves Quick Set Inflatable Above Ground Pool with Filter Pump